 The course develops basic knowledge of standard Arabic, grammar, phonetics as well as elementary skills in oral and written Arabic as students practise their Arabic reading and listening comprehension.

-The course also provides an introduction to early Middle Eastern and North African history and religion with focus on the historical development in the region from 300 BCE until 950 CE, and the main outlines of the three Abrahamic religions; Judaism, Christianity and Islam.
+The course also provides an introduction to early Middle Eastern and North African history and religion with focus on the historical development in the region from 1800 BC to 1500 BC, and the main outlines of the three Abrahamic religions; Judaism, Christianity and Islam.

 Modern Standard Arabic I, 7.5 credits

 This module deals with the basics of the Arabic writing system and the phoneme of the language, as well as the basics of Arabic grammar, its form and word formation and syntax.

 Modern Standard Arabic II, 7.5 credits